Dimension of splines on graphs in the case of degree two and smoothness one in two variables: Edge-injective functions and generic edge-labelings: first properties

-where $v_b$ refers to the number of boundary vertices.
-Substituting for $v_{\mathsf{int}}$ and $f$ from the previous equations and then simplifying, we obtain

-But the boundary of $\Delta$ is a cycle so $v_b= e_b$.
-We conclude that $v_b = 3$ and hence the boundary of $\Delta$ is a triangle, as claimed.

-Now suppose that $\Delta$ is a triangulation for which $G_{\Delta}$ is contractible.
-Let $S$ be a minimal contractible subset of faces in $G_{\Delta}$ and consider the subtriangulation $\Delta_S$ of $\Delta$ dual to the subgraph $G_S$.
-By our previous argument, the boundary of $\Delta_S$ is a triangle.
-Erasing the edges and vertices interior to $\Delta_S$ does not change the triangulation $\Delta$ outside of $\Delta_S$.
-In particular, the plane partition $\Delta'$ that we obtain is still a triangulation.
-Inside $G_{\Delta}$, this operation erases all interior edges in $S$ and replaces all interior vertices in $S$ with one single new vertex $\widetilde{v}$ together with edges $u\widetilde{v}$ if and only if $uv$ was an edge in $G_{\Delta}$ for a vertex $v$ on a face in $S$ and a vertex $u$ disjoint from $S$.
-In other words, the graph $G_{\Delta'}$ is exactly the same as the graph obtained from $G_{\Delta}$ by contracting the faces in $S$ to a vertex.
-Hence $G_{\Delta'}$ is still contractible.
-The triangulation $\Delta$ is finite so the claim holds by induction. \end{proof}

-\begin{remark} Note that triangulations on surfaces other than the plane behave differently and cases where $e-3f<0$ can occur naturally.
-For instance, drawing a cycle of length three along the equator partitions the (two-dimensional) sphere into two faces with three-cycles along their boundary.
-The dual to this triangulation is the multigraph consisting of two vertices with three edges between them, which has two minimal contractible faces, each with two boundary edges. \end{remark}

-Together with earlier results, the vocabulary of contractibility allows us to give an explicit polynomial that characterizes the locus of edge labels in special position, namely the edge labels for which $M^{\mathsf{ext}}$ has smaller-than-expected rank.
+We now add the vocabulary of contractibility to give an explicit polynomial that characterizes the locus of edge labels in special position, namely the edge labels for which $M^{\mathsf{ext}}$ has smaller-than-expected rank.

 \begin{theorem} Suppose that $(G_{S_1}, G_{S_2}, \ldots, G_{S_k}), (G_1', G_2', \ldots, G_{k+1}')$ are two sequences of graphs obtained from $G=G_1'$ successively as follows.
 Each graph $G_{S_i}$ is obtained from a minimal contractible set of faces $S_i$ in $G_i'$ and the graph $G_{i+1}' = G_i' \backslash G_{S_i}$.
 Assume that $G_{k+1}'$ has no proper subset of contractible faces.
 Further assume that within each $G_i'$ no two minimal contractible subgraphs share an edge.